 Two tower blocks facing each other.
 Two women who are looking for something more.

-Defibrillator in association with the Tristan Bates Theatre presents SUNNYMEAD COURT.
-Written by Gemma Lawrence, directed by James Hillier, and produced by Jack Holden, SUNNYMEAD COURT played at the Tristan Bates Theatre from September 22nd to October 3rd 2020, to small, socially-distanced audiences, and to audiences at home via live stream.
-SUNNYMEAD COURT was one of the first shows to open in London after the coronavirus lockdown in March 2020.
+Written by Gemma Lawrence, directed by James Hillier, and produced by Jack Holden, SUNNYMEAD COURT played at the Tristan Bates Theatre from September 22nd to October 3rd 2020 to socially-distanced audiences, and to audiences at home via live stream.
+SUNNYMEAD COURT was one of the first shows to open in London after the lockdown in March 2020.
 It was generously supported by Arts Council England, and was nominated for four Off West End Awards.

 Written by Cristian Solimeno, NEAR depicts a young couple sharing fragile moments of intimacy, as they struggle to connect with reality, and each other.